securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

        tls=False
    )

-To distribute the experiment on the Federation, we now provide the flow instance to the federated_runtime and execute it.
+To distribute the experiment on the Federation, we simply pass the instance of flow to :code:`run()` method of :code:`FederatedRuntime`

 .. code-block:: python